• Level of education

 Objectives

-This course aims to give students a basic knowledge of image processing and analysis that will make them autonomous in the face of the specialized problems they will encounter in different experimental contexts.
+This course aims to provide students with a basic understanding of image processing and analysis, enabling them to independently tackle the specialized problems they will encounter in various experimental contexts.

 Read more